 However, with that said, in all honesty, I don’t really care for Fan Fiction.
 I’m not 100% against it, but I’m not for it, either.
 I don’t read it and wouldn’t waste my time on it.
 From what I’ve gathered it’s usually poorly written, and, in my opinion, it’s really just someone stealing an authors world and characters and rewriting them into a situation the author didn’t put them in.

 Don’t worry if you don’t like that Edward Cullan had a high moral compass (no sex before marriage, always considers Bella’s father, Charlie, by asking permission to date, and such) and who loves and is very protective of his wife, daughter, and his family, because you can just write your own Edward and turn him into an insecure, controlling, possessive, man who gets his kicks with BDSM.

-50 Shades really isn’t my point here, though, Fan Fiction is…
+50 Shades really aren’t my point here, though, Fan Fiction is…

 While authors like Stephanie Meyers and J.K.
 Rowling are more permissive (with exceptions, of course) when it comes to fans stealing their characters, others like Anne Rice, Orson Scott Card, Diana Gabaldon, and George R.R.
 Martin abhor the concept.
 And, for several good reasons.

 The tip of the Reason Iceberg is money.
 Media rights, copyright laws, and tarnishing the authors’ reputation are a few of the several others.
 As well as those authors that are panster writers and are working on a series that isn’t finished.
 If said series isn’t completely plotted, and by some chance, the author takes their work in a similar direction as a fanfic piece did, then the author is liable, either with rights or being accused of stealing the fanfic piece for their ideas.